-- The letters are sloped - Apart from little 'e' all letters start at the TOP! - Only the first letter of a proper noun or the first word in a sentence is a capital Please discourage your child from writing all in capitals the letters can be easier to write, however it can be a difficult habit to change if not addressed early.
+- Apart from little 'e' all letters start at the TOP! - Only the first letter of a proper noun or the first word in a sentence is a capital Please discourage your child from writing all in capitals the letters can be easier to write, however it can be a difficult habit to change if not addressed early.